 Why did we want to ask him?

+how it affects children

+any effective treatment.

-Since Lead does harm to children severely, we wanted to know how it affects children and is there any effective treatment.
+Since Lead does harm to children severely, we wanted to know how it affects children and whether there is any effective treatment.

-What did we know?
+What did we know?(bullets:概括)

 He shared the mechanism of lead poisoning where we knew it’s difficult to cure and the best treatment is to prevent.
 He said, “In children, the toxicokinetic of lead include absorption through the intestine via iron and calcium transporters, transfer to the blood (99% in rbc and 1% in serum), distribution to soft tissues (e.g. brain and kidney), and storage in the bone.
 The bone lead remains throughout one’s life and might re-enter the blood when there is bone loss during aging.
 There is a strong relationship between blood and impaired cognitive development at all blood lead levels.
 There is no blood level thought to be safe.
 This is very different from other contaminants that do not increase the risk of cancer.”

 He also said the rate of lead poisoning in America has declined sharply.
 Polluted soil is not often to see in America.
 However, old water pipes remain the most important problem.
-When water is treated with chlorine, the acidity increases leaching of the lead from the pipe, the water companies are obligated to test and ads a chemical (phosphate) to insolubilize the lead thereby preventing lead from entering the water supply.
+When water is treated with chlorine, the acidity increases leaching of the lead from the pipe, the water companies are obligated to test and adds a chemical (phosphate) to insolubilize the lead thereby preventing lead from entering the water supply.
 This is what happened in Flint, MI but the water company did not add phosphate.
 So your idea to produce phosphate is right.

 Inspector Xu Ningyue